Deck Strategy

 In the Pokémon Trading Card Game, there are four prominent strategies players use to help them defeat their opponent—the most common of these by far is the very straightforward Aggression strategy, but Control, Mill, and Stall strategies also exist in the Pokémon Trading Card Game and can likewise be used to secure a victory against an opponent.

-Origin Forme Palkia VSTAR with Kyurem VMAX is a great, recent example of a deck that uses the aggression strategy.
-In this video, Omnipoke discusses and plays the deck on PTCGO.
+Charizard ex is a great, recent example of a deck that uses the aggression strategy.
+In this video, OmniPoke discusses and plays the deck on PTCGL.

 Aggression